We opened an account with Dish a few months ago. They started off with a lie.

 Then they will be gone after for further damages.
 They won't get their equipment back until a very sizeable check is in our hands.

-Review about: Dish Network Customer Care.
+Product or Service Mentioned: Dish Network Customer Care.

 Reason of review: Poor customer service.